FarronF/limerick-council-meetings/meetings/2019/05/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th April 2019.md

 Equine Centre in Dublin.
 Arrangements will be made to convene a meeting, at

-which members will be updated on the learnings from the Clondalkin study visit.--- 4
+which members will be updated on the learnings from the Clondalkin study visit.
+---
+4

 **7.**